Reference

 Sarawak's immigration autonomy has several practical consequences:

-- Companies must be Sarawak-based — To sponsor foreign workers in Sarawak, your company must be registered and operating in Sarawak.
+• Companies must be Sarawak-based — To sponsor foreign workers in Sarawak, your company must be registered and operating in Sarawak.
 A company registered only in Peninsular Malaysia cannot directly sponsor workers for Sarawak.
+West Malaysian companies must set up a local subsidiary or branch office in Sarawak and obtain local business licences before they can legally sponsor any non-Sarawakian staff.

-- Job advertising required — Before applying for most work passes, employers must post the position on JobSarawak for a minimum of 3 working days and advertise in a local newspaper to obtain a Hiring Outcome Report.
+• Job advertising required — Before applying for most work passes, employers must post the position on JobSarawak for a minimum of 14 days and advertise on RTM (Radio Television Malaysia) to obtain a Hiring Outcome Report.

 Common Misconceptions